-My studio investigation is a search for beauty through simplicity, instinct, and imperfection.
+My studio investigation is a search for beauty through simplicity and imperfection.
 My wares are made for intimate conversations with their user- connected through function, ritual, and history.
 I strive to make work which inspires creative decisions through utility and action, hoping to slow down time and allow for a moment of exhale.
-I am fascinated with the traditions associated with pottery and invested in the craft, humility, and legacy that this practice entails.
+I am fascinated with the traditions associated with pottery and invested in the craft and humility this practice entails.

 Themes of commerce, commodity, and exchange are highlighted through the nature that is functional pottery.
 How are these items traded?
 What do they say about the industry of ceramics?
 The exchange of labor for money?
 How does narrative come into this?
 The nuances of labor, economy, and a personal awareness of what we give to receive are ever present, even though something as commonplace as a mug.